 Explore one of the most picturesque villages along the Wild Atlantic Way

 Explore the rugged coast of Easkey, West Sligo.
-Its regarded as one of the most picturesque villages in the north west.
+It’s regarded as one of the most picturesque villages in the north west.
 The area is popular for its attractive scenery and prides itself on the wide variety of water sports available such as surfing, kayaking and fishing.
 The village boasts many attractive walking routes around the river estuary, the local woods and the beautiful coastline on which it is situated.
+Here are some things to do in Easkey, Co.
+Sligo.

 Owner Dervla delivers freshly baked artisan breads and pastries made with, and accompanied by local, seasonal, organic ingredients.
-What makes this cafe really unique are the daily suprises created by the team using seasonal vegetables and fruits.
-These are combined wonderfully with homemade spices and mixes to give a truly unique taste in West Sligo.
-All of the above can be sampled in the wonderful setting of the Pudding Row cafe on main street Easkey.
-All this fine produce can be enjoyed in a beautiful, airy space, and is is available to take home!
+What makes this store really unique are the daily suprises created by the team using seasonal vegetables and fruits.
+These are combined wonderfully with homemade spices and mixes to give a truly unique taste of West Sligo.

 For more information on Pudding Row: